The Bankrate promise

 Making a mortgage payment over the phone is another option, especially if you forgot to mail in your payment before the due date or have not set up a payment process online.

-The phone number to call will be on your monthly bill or found online.
-The process is typically fairly straightforward.
+You can find the phone number to call on your monthly bill or online.
 Before you dial, be prepared with your mortgage account number and your banking information, such as the routing and account numbers.

-When you pay over the phone, the payment is typically credited to your account quickly.
-Before you make the payment, though, ask the servicer if there is a charge for this convenience.
+Payments over the phone are typically credited to your account quickly.
+Before you make the payment, though, ask your servicer if there is a charge for this convenience.

-5. How to pay your mortgage in-person or by mail
+5. Pay your mortgage in person or by mail

 If your mortgage servicer is local, the company might accept payments by check or money order in person.
 Money orders are secure payments since they do not include any personal information.
 But they have one major drawback: The amount of a money order is often limited to between $700 and $1,000.

-Mailing a check is a tried-and-true method, but make sure you include your account number on the check — just having your home address might not be sufficient, even if it matches the address your servicer has on file.
+When mailing a check, make sure you include your account number on the check.
+Just having your home address might not be sufficient, even if it matches the address your servicer has on file.

-Sending a payment by mail, however, means you have to take into account the time it takes to mail your payment and for it to be processed by the servicer.
+Sending a payment by mail, however, means you have to consider the time it takes to mail your payment and for the servicer to process it.

 What if I’m late making a payment?

 If you know you’ll be late making a mortgage payment, reach out to your mortgage servicer as soon as possible.
-Explain your situation and see if the servicer might be able to work with you and waive any late fees.
+Explain your situation and see if the servicer can work with you and waive any late fees.
 Communicating proactively can go a long way.

 Note that there is typically a grace period for late payments, too — usually 15 days.